val8119/arvutitark_product_status_tracker/README.md

-# arvutitark_product_status_tracker
+# Arvutitark Product Status Tracker
- Tracking the status of my keyboard order
+ Track the status of any arvutitark order!

+ - Set a custom URL
+ - Check the status every hour
+ - Show a popup if the status changes